letta-ai/co/README.md

 ### Agent Not Found

-If Co fails to initialize:
+If co fails to initialize:
-1. Check API token validity
+1. Check API token validity at letta.com
 2. Verify network connection
 3. Check console logs for errors
+4. Try logging out and back in

 ### Memory Blocks Not Loading